Ameer-Hamza289/Ameer-Hamza289/README.md

 # 💻 Ameer Hamza

 Welcome to my GitHub!
 I'm a software engineer with over one year of industry experience.
-I specialize in software development and am passionate about creating attractive and efficient solutions.
+I specialize in software development and am passionate about creating attractive and efficient solutions

 ![Profile Views](https://komarev.com/ghpvc/?username=Ameer-Hamza289&color=blueviolet)